kirilkirkov/woocommerce-layout-theme-startup-template/README.md

 # woocommerce-layout-startup-template
-Basic clean wordpress template for woocommerce plugin with integrated bootstrap 3 for fast startup
+Basic clean wordpress template for woocommerce plugin with integrated bootstrap 3 for fast startup of creating projects Consistent with Envato WordPress Theme Requirements